ExabeamLabs/Content-Library-CIM2/README.md

 - <b>MITRE ATT&CK®</b> - Click Coverage Map to view the attack techniques Exabeam covers with its rules and models.

-The Content Library also includes a list of prebuilt correlation rules.
+The New-Scale Content Library also includes a list of prebuilt correlation rules.
 In addition, you can browse other resources to understand how the library is based on the Common Information Model 2.0, including a list of platforms and landscapes and a list of field descriptions.

 ## How can it help me?
-The Content Library helps answer some of the most frequently asked questions regarding Exabeam's rich security content:
+The New-Scale Content Library helps answer some of the most frequently asked questions regarding Exabeam's rich security content:

  - What use cases does Exabeam content support out of the box?
    - What are the data sources that can be used to get that content to function?